Vivo Y21 Price in Pakistan & Specs - Oct 2023

-The Vivo Y21 is a budget-friendly smartphone designed for affordability and functionality.
-With a compact 6.51-inch IPS LCD display, it offers a decent viewing experience.
-Powered by a MediaTek Helio P35 chipset and 4GB of RAM, it handles everyday tasks smoothly.
+The Vivo Y21 is a budget-friendly smartphone that offers a range of features for everyday use.
+It comes with a 6.51-inch IPS LCD display with a resolution of 720 x 1600 pixels, providing clear and vibrant visuals.

-The device provides 64GB and 128GB of internal storage, expandable via a microSD card for more space.
-It features a dual-camera setup with a 13MP primary camera and a 2MP depth sensor, along with an 8MP front-facing camera for selfies.
+Under the hood, the device is powered by a MediaTek Helio P35 chipset paired with 4GB of RAM, ensuring smooth multitasking and app performance.
+It has 64GB of internal storage, expandable via a microSD card slot for additional space.

-The Vivo Y21 runs on Android with the Funtouch OS skin, offering a range of customization options.
-Its 5000mAh battery ensures long-lasting usage, and it supports 18W fast charging.
+The Vivo Y21 features a dual-camera setup on the rear, consisting of a 13MP primary camera and a 2MP depth sensor, allowing for decent photography.
+For selfies and video calls, there’s an 8MP front-facing camera.

-Overall, the Vivo Y21 provides essential smartphone features at an affordable price point, making it a suitable choice for budget-conscious users.
+The phone runs on Android 11 with Vivo’s Funtouch OS 11.1, providing a user-friendly interface.
+It also has a 5000mAh battery to keep you powered throughout the day.
+The Vivo Y21 is a good choice for those seeking a budget smartphone with essential features.

 Vivo Y21 Price in Pakistan